How Brexit changed the way Scottish clubs do deals

 It used to be that European Union passport holders could come here and join a club as easily as a local player from within Scotland.
 They could agree on a Wednesday, arrive on a Thursday, train Friday, and make their debut on Saturday.
 No hassle.

 Brexit has put an end to that.
-Clubs are still signing from Europe, of course, but it is no longer easier than recruitment from anywhere else in the work.
+Clubs are still signing from Europe, of course, but it is no longer easier than recruitment from anywhere else in the world.
 As a result, horizons at Scottish clubs are broadening.

 But how does it work?
 What direction might it go next?
 And who are the players arriving in our game?